Euclidean mirrors: enhanced vacuum decay from reflected instantons: Assisted mechanism: fields with poles

-We have discussed that, at least for $\epsilon \ll 1$, the assistance is dominantly determined by the pole structure of the bell-shaped envelope function that regulates the pulse width, and not the encased oscillatory sub-structure.
-However, one should note that those insights are derived via computing the (totally integrated) stationary worldline action $\mathcal{W}_0$.
-As soon as one resolves the momentum spectrum of the produced pairs, differences due to the inner sub-cycle structure of the pulse should be visible.
-Namely, the latter can be very decisive, basically in form of quantum interference effects highlighted in the phase-space of the produced pairs, cf. e.g. \cite{Hebenstreit:2009km,Akkermans:2011yn,Dumlu:2011rr,Orthaber:2011cm,Akal:2014eua}.
-Moreover, note that those features will substantially change for fields which do not fulfil the symmetry properties we have assumed in the present paper.
+Hence, at least for $\epsilon \ll 1$, we expect that the assistance is mainly determined by the pole structure of the envelope function and not by the encased oscillatory structure.
+However, this strictly applies for the total tunneling rate, cf. e.g. \cite{Aleksandrov:2017owa}.
+Differences in the momentum spectrum due to the inner sub-cycle structure would still be visible.
+Namely, the latter can be very decisive, basically in form of quantum interference effects, cf. e.g. \cite{Hebenstreit:2009km,Akkermans:2011yn,Dumlu:2011rr,Orthaber:2011cm,Akal:2014eua}.
+Moreover, note that those features will substantially change for fields which do not fulfil the symmetry properties we have assumed for our studies.

-Furthermore, the critical pole of the Lorentzian field is reached if we multiply the frequency of the Sauter field by a factor $\frac{\pi}{2}$.
+The critical pole for the Lorentzian field is reached if we multiply the frequency of the Sauter field by a factor $\frac{\pi}{2}$.
 For a sufficiently small $\epsilon$, say $\epsilon = 10^{-3}$, the rate is identical for both cases, which is also confirmed by numerical computations.
-However, looking on the electric field profiles for these frequencies, one can observe a clear difference, cf. Fig.~\ref{fig:oscpulse-lorentzian} (bottom-right).
+However, looking on the field profiles with this frequency ratio, one observes a clear difference, cf. Fig.~\ref{fig:oscpulse-lorentzian} (bottom-right).
 This is similar to the previous situation with the oscillatory pulse.
-The field profiles look completely different.
-Despite this, for $\epsilon = 10^{-3}$ we find almost identical results if we apply the reflection point $x_4^\mathrm{p} = \frac{1}{\tilde \omega}$.
-This clarifies, that for a sufficiently weak field, the assistance is mainly determined by the latter's pole structure.
-Although the field profiles may look very dissimilar, those will lead to same results if the poles are identical.

-A second important aspect regarding the Lorentzian field \eqref{eq:lorentzian} is as follows.
-Let us apply a field with a more general profile described by

-where $d \in \mathbb{N}$.
-Apparently, we will obtain the same pole as before, which is the inverse of the field frequency $\tilde \omega$.
-The reason for this universal pole is a special feature of this type of field profile.
-Namely, it is completely equivalent if one varies $d$ in the exponent of the denominator or the frequency $\tilde \omega$.
-For any $d$ one always can find a corresponding $\tilde \omega$ that leads exactly to the same field profile.
-Hence, for fields of the latter type it is sufficient to find the frequency-dependent pole $x_4^\mathrm{p}$, which simultaneously covers all possible configurations with an arbitrary exponent $\frac{d}{2}$.
+Despite the visual differences in Minkowski spacetime, we find identical results due to same critical points in the instanton plane.